 Citizens from the countries listed below do not require a special visa to travel to Spain as a tourist and study for up to 90 days:

-This means that US citizens, same as citizens of other countries in the list above, do not need a visa for this program, unless the dates of stay in Spain extend beyond 90 days.
+This means that US citizens, same as citizens of other countries and territories in the list above, do not need a visa for this program, unless the dates of stay in Spain extend beyond 90 days.
 The list of countries that do not need a visa prior to traveling to Europe is updated periodically.
-Check "Visa requirements for the Schengen Area" to double check if you need a visa or not.
+Check "Visa requirements for the Schengen Area" to double-check if you need a visa or not.

 If your country is not listed above you will need a tourist visa for up to 90 days and should check with the Spanish consulate in your country for visa requirements.